numbas/editor/docs/tutorials/write-question.rst

    Defining the variable ``num_apples``.

-The :guilabel:`Regenerate variables` button on the right will give you a preview of the values that you can expect to be generated.
+The :guilabel:`Regenerate variables` button on the left will give you a preview of the values that you can expect to be generated.

 Now it’s time to replace the number 7 in the question with the new variable.